Class GraffitiAbstract

 Graffiti builds on well known concepts and standards wherever possible.
 JSON Objects can be typed with JSON Schema and patches can be applied with JSON Patch.
 For interoperability between Graffiti applications, we recommend that objects use established properties from the Activity Vocabulary when available, however it is always possible to create additional properties, contributing to the broader folksonomy.

-channels are one of the major concepts unique to Graffiti along with interaction relativity.
+channels are one of the major concepts unique to Graffiti along with interaction relativity, defined below.
 Channels create boundaries between public spaces and work to prevent context collapse even in a highly interoperable environment.
 Interaction relativity means that all interactions between users are actually atomic single-user operations that can be interpreted in different ways, which also supports interoperability and pluralism.

 channels are a way for the creators of social data to express the intended audience of their data.
 When a user creates data using the put method, they can place their data in one or more channels.
 Content consumers using the discover method will only see data contained in one of the channels they specify.